Wall Street hits another record; energy stocks, banks gain

-Stocks were up modestly on Thursday, adding to the gains that helped the stock market close out its best first half of a year since the dotcom bubble.
+Stocks finished broadly higher on Wall Street Thursday, adding to the gains that helped the market close out its best first half of a year since the dotcom bubble.

-The S&P 500 index was up 0.4% as of 2:25 p.m.
-Eastern, on track for its sixth straight gain and its fourth consecutive all-time high.
-The Dow Jones Industrial Average was up 94 points, or 0.3%, to 34,597.
-Health care, communications and energy companies, along with banks, led the way.

-The technology-heavy Nasdaq Composite was up less than 0.1% due to weakness in the tech sector.
+The S&P 500 rose 0.5%, marking its sixth straight gain and fourth consecutive record high.
+The price of U.S. crude oil rose more than 2%, giving a boost to energy companies.
+Bond yields edged higher and helped lift bank stocks.
+Health care and communication companies also helped lift the market.
+The consumer staples sector was the only laggard, weighed down by a pullback in shares of Walgreens Boots Alliance.

-The S&P ended the first half of 2021 up 14.5%, it's best six month period since 1998, as investors have embraced the post-pandemic economic recovery and set aside worries about inflation.
+The benchmark S&P 500 ended the first half of 2021 up 14.5%, it’s best six month period since 1998, as investors have embraced the post-pandemic economic recovery and set aside worries about inflation.

-Stocks got a boost from a positive report on the job market.
-The number of workers filing for unemployment benefits fell to 364,000 last week, the lowest level since the pandemic walloped the economy.

 Employment has been one of the shakier areas of the economic recovery and has lagged other measures such as consumer confidence and retail sales.
 Economists and analysts have said that a much fuller and more stable recovery is dependent on more people going back to work.